Triple Canopy: Code of conduct involvements

 According to Triple Canopy, the firm "participated in the effort to establish an international code of conduct since the development of the Montreux Document in 2006, and even provided the company's Code of Conduct to the Swiss government as a source document."
 In June 2010 testimony before the Commission on Wartime Contracting in Iraq and Afghanistan, CEO Ignacio "Iggy" Balderas expressed the firm's support for a “system of private security contractor certification by third parties.”

 The result of these efforts was the development and adoption of International Code of Conduct for Private Security Service Providers, and Balderas spoke at the signing ceremony in Geneva, Switzerland in November 2010.
 Balderas: "Our next steps are to ensure that the Code gains worldwide acceptance and becomes an integral part of how the industry operates and how governments and clients select security providers.
 We must also work to ensure that transparency, oversight and accountability accompany the Code so that the full extent of its intent is shown."

 Clayton Consultants

 In 2007, Triple Canopy acquired Clayton Consultants, Inc., a crisis management security consultancy offering incident response, security consulting and training services.
-According to the firm's website, it "specializes in the prevention and resolution of kidnaps for ransom, extortion, malicious product tampering, wrongful detention, maritime security, workplace violence and client risk" and is especially active on the U.S.-Mexico border.
+According to the firm's website, it "specialize[d] in the prevention and resolution of kidnaps for ransom, extortion, malicious product tampering, wrongful detention, maritime security, workplace violence and client risk" and was especially active on the U.S.-Mexico border.
 Clayton Consultants has also been hired to help handle problems of piracy in the Gulf of Aden.